Two dead, six injured in Finland stabbing spree — Nigeria Today

 Two dead, six injured in Finland stabbing spree

-His identity has not yet been established, police said late Friday, nor was the motive for the attack clear.

-Police described the suspect in custody as “a young man of foreign origin”, providing no other details except to say they were collaborating with the Finnish Immigration Service.

-While security forces wrote on Twitter that police were “looking for other possible perpetrators”, police told journalists it was likely there was only one attacker.
+Police shot one suspect in the legs and arrested him.
+Security forces wrote on Twitter that police were “looking for other possible perpetrators”.

+“They ask the population to leave and avoid central Turku,” the tweet added.

 The stabbing spree comes with Europe on high alert a day after drivers slammed vehicles into pedestrians in two attacks in Spain, killing at least 14 people and injuring more than 100 others.
 The Islamic State (IS) group has claimed responsibility for the Barcelona attack.

-In Turku, images of a body covered in a white blanket were published on some online news sites, including the local daily Turun Sanomat.
+In Turku, images of a body covered in a white blanket at the scene of the stabbing was published on some online news sites, including the local daily Turun Sanomat.

 “I saw an old woman, I tried to help her.
 She was bleeding all over her body,” Wali Hashi, who witnessed the attack, told AFP.